DjangoReinhard/DxfView/README.md

 My app is based on [simple_cam](https://github.com/grotius-cnc/simple_cam), but I did not create a fork, as I have quite different plans ...

+## Build and run

+When you load DxfView.pro in qtcreator, go to project tab and change configuration.
+Go to "build steps" qmake and click on details.
+Then enter as additional arguments: **CONFIG+=configA**